ARM-software/psa-api/doc/crypto/api/ops/algorithms.rst

     .. return::
         ``1`` if ``alg`` is a key-encapsulation algorithm, ``0`` otherwise.
 This macro can return either ``0`` or ``1`` if ``alg`` is not a supported algorithm identifier.

-    See :secref:`key-encapsulation-algorithms` for a list of defined key-encapsulation algorithms.
+    See :secref:`key-encapsulation` for a list of defined key-encapsulation algorithms.

 Support macros
 --------------